Clej/ncvx-sparse/README.rst

 **ncvx-sparse** is a Python library for learning high-dimensional linear regresion models (single- and -multi-task) with nonconvex sparsity (e.g. SCAD, MCP, l1-group SCAD).
 Solvers are written in Cython and implementation follows the Scikit-learn API.

-Why imposing sparsity with nonconvex sparsity inducing penalties (e.g. LASSO) ?
+Why imposing sparsity with nonconvex penalties (e.g. LASSO) ?
 Because...

 Currently, the **ncvx-sparse** solves the following problems: